StewAlexander-com/File_Cleanup/README.md

 # Easy File Cleanup

+> **⚠️ Important Security Notice (Version 4.0)**: The pre-built Windows `.exe` file has been removed due to security violations detected by Windows 11 and Sentinel One.
+Windows users should build the executable from source (see [Building Windows Releases](#building-windows-releases) below) or use the CLI/TUI interfaces directly with Python.

 Organizes files by extension into dedicated folders to quickly clean up messy directories (like Downloads) on any OS. **Files are moved only within your chosen directory, and an `organization_log.txt` tracks every change so you can review what happened.**

 **Why this tool?**